These deliciously soft, dense and chewy gingerbread molasses cookies are the perfect way to celebrate the season.

 - When dough is done chilling, preheat oven to 325°F. Measure cookie dough into heaping 1 tablespoon size balls using a round measuring spoon or cookie scoop and line them on a cookie sheet.
 Bake for 8-10 minutes.

-- If you have issues with your cookie dough spreading, chill the dough longer or try placing your balls of cookie dough in the freezer for a 3-5 minutes before you bake them.
-Be sure that your cookie sheets are fully cooled before loading them up with dough again.
+- If you have issues with cookies spreading, chill the dough longer or try placing balls of cookie dough in the freezer for a 3-5 minutes before baking.
+Be sure your cookie sheets are fully cooled before loading them up with again.
 Placing cookie dough on a hot cookie sheet before baking is very likely to cause spreading issues.
 Add a little bit of flour to your cookie dough if you keep having issues with spreading, around 2 tablespoons.
 Just a little bit of additional flour can help A LOT!